jspsych/jsPsych/docs/developers/documentation.md

 ## Viewing the local docs

-Run `mike serve` to launch a local webserver.
+Run `poetry run mike serve` to launch a local webserver.
 The docs will be viewable at `http://localhost:8000`.